 Michigan Artist Relief Fund

-The Michigan Music Alliance is starting a fund to address the current needs of Michigan based musical artists whose incomes are being adversely impacted by COVID-19.
+The Michigan Music Alliance has launched Michigan Artist Relief Fund, to address the current needs of Michigan based musical artists whose incomes are being adversely impacted by COVID-19.
 With events of all types being canceled to reduce the spread of COVID-19, people who make income fully through gigs and freelance music work are losing critical opportunities to support their well-being.

 You can also purchase the follow items, whose proceeds are going towards the fund: